RyhanRyuji/MaufruitReact/README.md

 # WebProject-FrontEnd
-University Assignment to build a website.
+University Assignment to build a web
-Part of the frontend website using React.